Allow2/Allow2.github.io/README.md

 pod 'Allow2iOS'
 ```

-With Allow2 all you have to do to check if something can be used and record it's usage is:
+With Allow2 all you have to do to check if something can be used and record its usage:

 ```swift
 let allow2Activities = [